-Application for the District's Free and Reduced-Priced Meal program are distributed to all students.
-If a student does not receive an application form, and believes that s/he is eligible, please contact Washington Primary's office.
+Application for the District's Free and Reduced-Priced Meal program found on our website, www.piqua.org/foodservice.aspx.
+If you have questions or need assistance, please contact Washington Primary's office.

 A child who is going home for lunch must be signed out by a parent in the school office.
 If a parent(s) is eating lunch with their child, the parent(s) need to report to the office first.
 Also, parents may purchase a school lunch or pack a nutritious lunch from home.
 Fast food items will not be allowed in the cafeteria.
 The cost of an adult lunch is \$2.75.
 If a parent/guardian/grandparent is eating lunch with their child we ask that they only eat lunch and not participate in recess.